Browser does not support script.

-This project, led by Dr Richard Harding, and funded by Marie Curie, aims to improve demand for and supply of palliative care for people who identify as lesbian, gay, bisexual and/or trans* (LGB and/or T) and are in the later stages of a life-limiting illness.
+This project (2014-2016), led by Dr Richard Harding, and funded by Marie Curie, aimed to improve demand for and supply of palliative care for people who identify as lesbian, gay, bisexual and/or trans (LGBT) and are in the later stages of a life-limiting illness.

-Research has shown that people who identify as LGB and/or T, and their significant others, may not receive the care they need when facing a life-limiting illness, despite an increased risk of certain cancers (Harding et al. (2012) Journal of Palliative Medicine).
-The ACCESSCare project has been designed to address this inequity through:
+Research has shown that people who identify as LGBT, and their significant others, may not receive the care they need when facing a life-limiting illness, despite an increased risk of certain cancers (Harding et al. (2012) Journal of Palliative Medicine).
+The ACCESSCare project was designed to address this inequity through:

-- The development and dissemination of evidence-based mass media resources with the LGB and/or T communities to increase the demand for appropriate end-of-life care
+• The development and dissemination of evidence-based mass media resources co-designed with the LGBT communities to increase the demand for appropriate end-of-life care

-The project involved in depth qualitative interviews with 40 people from across the UK who identify as LGB and/or T and are in the later stages of a life-limiting illness, their informal caregivers (partners, friends or relatives) as well as with bereaved caregivers of people who died a predictable death from a progressive illness or condition.
-The ACCESSCare study commenced in May 2014, and recruitement closed in January 2016.
+The project involved in depth qualitative interviews with 40 people from across the UK who identify as LGBT and are in the later stages of a life-limiting illness, their informal caregivers (partners, friends or relatives) as well as with bereaved caregivers of people who died from a progressive illness or condition.
+The ACCESSCare study commenced in May 2014, and recruitment closed in January 2016.

 Update: June 2016

 Findings from the ACCESSCare study informed the recent Marie Curie publication ''Hiding Who I Am'': the reality of end-of-life care for LGBT people', and the Care Quality Commission Thematic Review (CQC) ‘A different ending – addressing inequalities in end-of-life care’.